-- The elements of a set are stored in a list; each node has a backward pointer to the head. - The head of the list contains the identifier for the set and a field that stores the size of the set.
+- The elements of a set are stored in a list; each node has a backward pointer to the head. - ► The head of the list contains the identifier for the set and a field that stores the size of the set.

-- ightharpoonup makeset(x) can be performed in constant time. - ightharpoonup find(x) can be performed in constant time.
+ightharpoonup makeset(x) can be performed in constant time.

-- The elements of a set are stored in a list; each node has a backward pointer to the head. - The head of the list contains the identifier for the set and a field that stores the size of the set.
+- The elements of a set are stored in a list; each node has a backward pointer to the head. - ► The head of the list contains the identifier for the set and a field that stores the size of the set.

-- makeset(x) can be performed in constant time. - ightharpoonup find(x) can be performed in constant time.
+- ightharpoonup makeset(x) can be performed in constant time. - find(x) can be performed in constant time.